jonaskinnvall/streetDigits/README.md

 # Desciption

-Detecting single digits in 32x32 images from The Street View House Numbers Format 2
+Detecting single digits in 32x32 images from Format 2 The Street View House Numbers (SVHN).

 ### Link to data set